-Initially, any-to-any packet forwarding is performed using Ctree for bottom-up, and IPtree for top-down data flows.
-Whenever a node or link fails or Ctree changes, the new link is added in the reverse direction into RCtree, and it remains as long as this topology change persists.
+After the network has been initialized and all nodes have received an IPv6 address range, three simultaneous distributed trees are maintained by all nodes: the collection tree (Ctree), the IPv6 address tree (IPtree), and the reverse collection tree (RCtree), reflecting the dynamics of the collection tree in the reverse direction.
+Initially, any-to-any packet forwarding is performed using Ctree for bottom-up and IPtree for top-down data flows.
+Whenever a node or link fails or Ctree changes, the new link is added in the reverse direction into RCtree and is maintained as long as this topology change persists.
 Top-down data packets are then forwarded from IPtree to RCtree via a local broadcast.
-Whenever a node receives a local-broadcast message, it checks whether it knows the subtree of the destination IPv6 address: if yes then the node forwards the packet to the right subtree via RCtree and the packet continues its path in the IPtree until the final destination.
+The node that receives a local-broadcast checks whether it knows the subtree of the destination IPv6 address: if yes then is forwards the packet to the right subtree via RCtree and the packet continues its path in the IPtree until the final destination.